jeremenichelli/personal-site/posts/2015-06-11-whats-in-your-head.md

 ## Scripts

 No. Don't put scripts here since they are going to block rendering.
-In cases where you need **HTML5** tags to work in legacy browsers you will need <a href="https://github.com/afarkas/html5shiv" target="_blank">html5shiv</a> in the head tag.
+In cases where you need **HTML5** tags to work in legacy browsers you will need [html5shiv](//github.com/afarkas/html5shiv) in the head tag.

 ```html
 <!--[if lt IE 9]>